 This is a perfect climbing adventure for those who have the desire to climb mountains but hasn’t had the opportunity to try it before.
 We encourage such people with no climbing experience or for those who wants to refresh their climbing skills and experience.

 Lobuche East (6119 m) is one of the most challenging ‘trekking peaks’ in the Everest region.
 We plan to ascend the South Ridge to a high snow ramp from where we continue to the summit.
 Lobuche East is an excellent trekking peak as it is more technical than many other trekking peaks and promises the view of the highest peaks in the world.
 Lobuche is also taken as a good warm up for climbers seeking to climb the top of the world, the Everest.
-From the top of the peak a magnificent panorama of the majestic snow clad Lhotse, Nuptse, Amdablam, Pumori Himalayas gives you the feel of paradise on earth.
+From the top of the peak a magnificent panorama of the majestic Everest, Lhotse, Nuptse, Amdablam, Pumori and scores of mountains can be seen.

 We begin with a spectacular flight to Lukla (2850 m) and begin our adventure in the Khumbu, the home of Everest!
 Trekking through high alpine valleys following the milky white rivers we trek through the beautiful Thame valley towards Tibet.
 Here we have amazing rock faces of different grades of climbing.
 There is an option for a rock climbing practise here if it is a collective decision taken by the group.
 We can have a one day Basic rock climbing course on one of these rocks depending on your level of skills.
 After a night here, we continue our trek to the Dzasampa valley to Lungden.
 It is only 3 days trek from here to Tibet crossing the Nangpa la if you continue North.
 From Lungden, we turn East and ascend the astonishingly beautiful Pass, Renjo La (5370 m) from where you can have breathtaking views of Everest, Makalu, Lhotse and the surrounding mountains along with the turquoise Gokyo Lakes.
 After a couple of nights in Gokyo, we continue to Cho La pass where we will have a high altitude climbing course.
 There is a beautiful ice wall in the nearby glacier and we will spend a couple of nights here where our instructors will give us a basic climbing course and safety/ rescue instructions.